SECPS/TraVarT/README.md

 ``

 ``
+mvn install:install-file -Dfile="splc/lib/de.ovgu.featureide.lib.fm-3.6.2.jar" -DgroupId="de.ovgu.featureide" -DartifactId="lib.fm" -Dversion="3.6.2" -Dpackaging="jar"
+``

+``
 mvn install:install-file -Dfile="splc/lib/uvl-parser-0.1.0-SNAPSHOT-standalone.jar" -DgroupId="de.neominik" -DartifactId="uvl" -Dversion="0.1.0-SNAPSHOT" -Dpackaging="jar"
 ``

 ``
-mvn install:install-file -Dfile="splc/lib/ppr-dsl-20210301.jar" -DgroupId="at.sqi.ppr" -DartifactId="ppr.dsl" -Dversion="0.0.1" -Dpackaging="jar"
+mvn install:install-file -Dfile="splc/lib/ppr-dsl-20210319.jar" -DgroupId="at.sqi.ppr" -DartifactId="ppr.dsl" -Dversion="0.0.2" -Dpackaging="jar"
 ``

 ``
-mvn install:install-file -Dfile="splc/lib/ppr-model-20210301.jar" -DgroupId="at.sqi.ppr" -DartifactId="ppr.model" -Dversion="0.0.1" -Dpackaging="jar"
+mvn install:install-file -Dfile="splc/lib/ppr-model-20210319.jar" -DgroupId="at.sqi.ppr" -DartifactId="ppr.model" -Dversion="0.0.2" -Dpackaging="jar"
 ``

-After that you should be able to build TraVarT by simply running:
+After that you should be able to build TraVarT in 2 different versions:

+For the version that supports ATL you have to run:

 ``
-mvn clean package
+mvn clean package -P atl
 ``

+For the version that supports UVL you have to run:
+``
+mvn clean package -P uvl
+``

+If the installation process fails due to failing tests, and you don't care, add the `-DskipTests` flag.

 Mind though, that since we have not implemented a GUI yet, you will not receive a simple runnable from the build, but you will only find the binary as JAR files in the corresponding target folders of each project.
 Once we implement a GUI we are also planning to provide TraVarT as an executable.